CoinTK/CoinTK/README.md

 	gen_order(self, ts, price, qty, funds, balance):
 ```
 function that decides, given the tuple (ts, price, qty) and any past histories stored in the `Strategy` class, whether to buy or sell.

+# Contributing

+Like what you see?
+Check out our [contributing guide](https://github.com/CoinTK/BitBox-Server/blob/master/CONTRIBUTING.md) to see how you can help!

 # License